Generic Name: clindamycin vaginal (klin da MYE sin)

 Wash your hands with soap and water before and after applying this medicine.

-Apply clindamycin vaginal using only the disposable applicators provided with the medicine.
+Apply Cleocin Vaginal using only the disposable applicators provided with the medicine.
 Use a new applicator each time you use the medicine, then throw the applicator away.
 Do not clean or reuse a disposable applicator.

 Cleocin Vaginal can cause burning or irritation if you accidentally get it in your eyes.
 If this does happen, rinse with plenty of cool water.

-If you need surgery, tell the surgeon ahead of time that you are using clindamycin vaginal.
+If you need surgery, tell the surgeon ahead of time that you are using Cleocin Vaginal.
 You may need to stop using the medicine for a short time.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Clindamycin vaginal will not treat a viral infection such as the flu or a common cold.
+Cleocin Vaginal will not treat a viral infection such as the flu or a common cold.

-Call your doctor if your symptoms do not improve, or if they get worse while using clindamycin vaginal.
+Call your doctor if your symptoms do not improve, or if they get worse while using Cleocin Vaginal.